mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate-your-plugin-windows.md

 ---
 title: Migrate your plugin project to Rhino 6
-description: This guide walks you through migrating your Rhino 5 plugin project to Rhino 6.
+description: This guide walks you through using migrator.exe.
 authors: ['Dale Fugier']
 author_contacts: ['dale']
 sdk: ['C/C++']